-The following Intent, Implantation and Impact Statement is based on the current curriculum at Mossy Lea and will be applicable until the end of the Summer Term 2020.
+The following Intent, Implantation and Impact Statement is based on the current curriculum at Mossy Lea.

 Mossy Lea Primary is a small village school, our bespoke curriculum is broad and balanced, taking into account our school’s unique characteristics.
 Our curriculum is driven by the needs and interests of our pupils and is written in collaboration with them.
 We therefore translate the framework of the National Curriculum into a structure and narrative that is meaningful to the pupils and is organised on a cross-curricular and thematic basis.
 Our school values of ‘we are considerate, we persevere, we aim high, we stand together, we are responsible’ underpin our curriculum and all we do at Mossy Lea.

 Due to the numbers on role, we are able to recognise every pupil as a unique individual.
 Therefore, our curriculum opportunities have been designed to develop the pupils’ resilience, allow them to be active learners, and become creative and critical thinkers.
 The ability to learn is underpinned by the teaching of basic skills, knowledge, concepts and values.

 Our school is in a rural location therefore, we have identified the need to provide many enrichment opportunities to engage learning and widen the pupils’ experiences.